 Where Did the Polynesians Really Come From?

 Oceania was the last region to be settled by humans and the last part of Oceania to be settled by humans was Polynesia.
 Polynesians are famous for their voyages to remote islands in distant parts of the Pacific.
-Using outrigger canoes, they founded a society across islands stretching in a triangle from the Hawaiian Islands to Easter Island to New Zealand, that was reasonably well connected by trade, language, culture, and religion, for being distributed over such a large area.
+Using outrigger canoes, they founded a society across islands stretching in a triangle from the Hawaiian Islands to Easter Island to New Zealand.
+That society was reasonably well-connected by trade, language, culture, and religion, despite its distribution over such a large area.

 Could the Polynesians Have Origins in South America?

 Girls Carrying a Canoe in Samoa by John La Farge.
 (Public Domain) Polynesian outrigger canoes may have been used to cross the Pacific.

 The thing to remember about experimental archaeology is that just because something could have theoretically been done doesn’t mean that it actually happened that way.
-Although it is plausible that Polynesia was settled by ancient South Americans, all the genetic, linguistic, and ethnographic evidence points toward a predominantly southeast Asian origin.
+Although it is plausible that Polynesia was settled by ancient South Americans; all the genetic, linguistic, and ethnographic evidence points toward a predominantly southeast Asian origin.

 - Ghost Beliefs in Polynesia: When Spirits Return and Possess